jacomoelLTU/sos-ngac/README.md

 # Arrowhead Framework System of Systems NGAC Project (Java Spring-Boot)

 ## Description
-A System of Systems implementation of NGAC in the Eclipse Arrowhead framework.
-In the demo, the consumer sends a request to access (read/write) a data object in a time series database, and is given permission only if the corresponding policy is set in the NGAC server.
+A System of Systems implementation of NGAC in the Eclipse Arrowhead Framework.
+In the demo, a consumer sends requests to access (read/write) a data object in a time series database, and is given permission only if the corresponding policy is set in the NGAC server.

 ![SoS NGAC UML Component Diagram](doc/SystemsHolistic.png?raw=true "SoS NGAC UML Component Diagram")